Pearson-Higher-Ed/design/c/feedback/v1.0.0-beta.1/index.md

     version: 1.1.0

 tagline: |
-  This component allows users to provide general and contextual feedback.
-The feedback component is associated with APIs created by Gary Hatton’s team.
+  This component lets users provide general and targeted feedback.
+This component is pointed to the Feedback API endpoints created by Gary Hatton’s team.
 usage_guidelines: |
-  Any feedback should follow the structure and behavior laid out in this component.
-Basic elements of the feedback component consist of a question, binary answer and/or comment box and system feedback via alerts.
+  To collect user feedback, follow the structure and behavior described in this component.
+The feedback component includes the following sets of basic elements:

+  * Comment box
+  * Question, Yes or No response, and alert
+  * Question, Yes or No response, comment box, and alerts
 features:
-  - General feedback with only comment box
+  - General feedback with only a comment box
-  - Contextual feedback with binary answer
+  - Targeted feedback with Yes or No response
-  - Contextual feedback with binary answer and comment box
+  - Targeted feedback with Yes or No response and comment box

 blocks:
   - type: section